aditya-sk/customZephyrApps/README.md

 ## [Features](#features)
 This repository consists of the following Projects:
 1. Blinky
-2. BlinkyPWM
+2. Blinky Two Threads
-3. Producer
+3. Blinky PWM
-4. ProducerConsumer
+4. Producer
-5. ProducerConsumerQueue
+5. Producer Consumer
-       |
+6. Producer Consumer Queue

 ## NOTE:
-This applicaitons are created on Windows OS machine and to run these appliction, you need to install OpenOCD for debugging and flashing the binary file onto microcontroller.
+This applicaitons are created on Windows OS machine and to run these appliction, you need to install OpenOCD for debugging and flashing the hex/elf file onto microcontroller.

 # [Pre-requisites and tools to build locally](#pre-requisites-and-steps-to-test-locally)